 This place was worth every penny.
 It was a relatively expensive place but nothing too crazy.
 For what you get it is a definite win.

 This was a starter we order and it was sooooo good.
 It was called Burrata and Toast.
 Our server explained what you do in order for the best flavors.
 You basically smear the garlic on the bread then the bacon jam and then the cheese.
 Our server was really awesome too.
-Our drinks were never empty and he was on top of everything we asked for and giving us great information.
+Our drinks were never empty and he was on top of everything we asked for and gave us great information.

 Some sort of beef pasta..I can’t remember haha

 That my friends is the end of the first half of the trip.
-The second half we head into Dallas, do both sneaker shows, go to New Orleans and head home!
+In the second half we head into Dallas, do both sneaker shows, go to New Orleans and head home!
 I will post the second half shortly.
 Subscribe via email to be sure not to miss it.
 I am also currently in Lake Havasu so wait on that post too!
-Comment down below any more ideas on things to see and do in any of the places or in between.
+Comment down below with any more ideas on things to see and do in any of the places or in between.
 Thanks and I’ll catch the wave with you next time!